ClarisaD/DMUY4913E-SP19-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/projects/final-project.md

 ### Annotated Bibliography

 You will write an annotated bibliography as a team.
-I recommend using google docs to collaboratively write.
+We recommend using google docs to collaboratively write.
 The bare minimum of sources is ten.
 You will be graded based on the thoroughness of your research.
 You should have many different types of sources in your bibliography.
 These sources should have an impact on the work you create.

 Using [Purdue OWL Annotated Bibliography Guidelines](https://owl.english.purdue.edu/owl/resource/614/01/), summarize, assess, and reflect.